-iTunes errors have kept coming and going, seeming a common place occurrence: my iTunes not responding after update, my iTunes keeps freezing even I restart my computer several times, my iTunes runs slow on Windows 10 32 bit.
+iTunes errors have kept coming and going, seeming a commonplace occurrence: my iTunes not responding after the update, my iTunes keeps freezing even I restart my computer several times, and my iTunes runs slow on Windows 10 32-bit.
 Even today, endless iTunes not working or responding issues have frustrated more and more users.

 Several Mac users have reported that iTunes freezes up and becomes unresponsive.
-User reported problems include that :
+User-reported problems to include:

 - iTunes won’t open

 - iTunes stops responding